 AAO 2018 in Chicago

 Navigating AAO 2018 meeting offerings — courses, events, exhibit hall and more — can be overwhelming.
-The Academy and your colleagues on the YO Committee and YO subcommittees are here to help and have developed several events and courses just for you.
-Review YO endorsed courses by using the AAO 2018 Online Program Search and look for continuing coverage of the meeting in YO Info.
-Be sure to add these events to your meeting calendar.
+The Academy and your YO Committee and subcommittee colleagues are here to help and have developed several events and courses just for you.

 Open daily, Saturday, Oct.
 27, to Tuesday, Oct.
 30